maojh90/Python/notes.md

 print("hey now cow")
-print('c:\Desktop\nude') is wrong, because  "\n" means newline and the right code is : print(r'c:\Desktop\nude') we can also assign a var to string    and  the var can plus a new string  like:  var+"black"
+print('c:\Desktop\nude') is wrong, because  "\n" means newline and the right code is : print(r'c:\Desktop\nude') we can also assign a var to string    and  the var can plus a new string  like:  var+"black" var * 5  mean the string repeat 5 times